 Trevor Frank, AIA, LEED AP®, PMP, NCARB, is a senior architect and senior project manager helping clients build better workplaces.

-Julie Hoppe, PE, is a regional civil engineering leader building smart partnerships and better infrastructure.
+Jenna Obernolte, PE, is a civil engineer building smart partnerships and better infrastructure.

 Heidi Kennedy is a scientist committed to preserving our natural resources.

-Ron LeBlanc, PE, is a senior water/wastewater engineer helping clients simplify complex water-related challenges.
+Chris Larson, PE, is a senior water engineer helping clients simplify complex water-related challenges.